Foundations of Managing British Olympics - (Frontiers of Management History) by Alex G Gillett & Kevin D Tennent (Hardcover)

 Highlights

-- About the Author: Alex G. Gillett is a Senior Lecturer in Marketing at the York Management School, University of York.
+- About the Author: Alex G. Gillett is a Senior Lecturer in Marketing at the School for Business and Society, University of York Kevin D. Tennent is a Reader in Management at the School for Business and Society, University of York.

 - Business + Money Management, Project Management